Project Polar Bear Contest

 When Is the Contest Held?

-Registration for the current contest is October 1 – November 25, 2016.
-Teams will work on their projects through March 15, 2017.
-We'll announce the winners on April 21, 2017, in celebration of Earth Day.
-We'll open registration for the next contest in the fall of 2017.
+Registration for the current contest is October 1 – November 25, 2017.
+Teams will work on their projects through March 15, 2018.
+We'll announce the winners in mid-April 2018.
+Exact dates and details will be provided closer to that time.

 Each Project Polar Bear team will develop a climate action plan and implement a community project that reduces carbon emissions, based on one of the categories below.